tjtoml/linux_mentor/01_core_skills/create_a_local_vm.md

 The default format of VDI is fine.
 I would recommend using a dynamically allocated virtual hard drive to save disk space, but if your computer is slower or older, it might be a good idea to preallocate the hard drive.

 I also recommend increasing the size to at least 20GB (provided that you have space available on your hard disk).
-8GB is a the bare minimum.
+8GB is the bare minimum.

 ####Step 3: Change VM Settings